brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

 override.

 * ``_get_login_user__extra_user_auth_setup()`` - This function is called after
-  getting the corresponding User object for authentication LINK HERE, but prior to attempting to process the request-response cycle.
+  getting the corresponding
+  :doc:`User object for authentication<../../managing_test_users>`, but prior
+  to attempting to process the request-response cycle.

   This is critical for projects with additional authentication logic.
   If a project has additional authentication logic to process (such as